 - Don’t try to conquer everything in a single leap. – Isn’t it funny how day by day nothing changes, but when you look back everything is different?
 Remember, the journey of a thousand miles begins with one step.
 So just take one tiny step today.
 You won’t regret it.

 - Don’t focus on past problems. – Never let the ghosts you knew in the past overcrowd the possibilities of the present or have you over-complicating everything in the future.
 In life, the test often comes first, before the lesson.
 Take a deep breath and think… Your past was never a mistake if you learned from it.

-- Don’t think about what could have been. – Chances are if it should have been, it wouldn’t have been.
+- Don’t think about what could have been. – Chances are if it should have been, it would have been.
 So say it out loud: “There was another life that I might have had, but I am having this one.”

 - Don’t let stupid little things get to you. – Stop focusing on how stressed you are and remember how blessed you are.
 Just do your very best.
 Appreciate each step, and forget the rest.
 And remember that good things take time.
 Stay patient and stay positive.
 Everything is going to come together, maybe not immediately, but eventually.

 - Don’t try to hold on to everything. – Life changes.
 Everything is not meant to stay.
 Remember, giving up and moving on are two very different things.
 When things aren’t adding up in your life, it’s time to start subtracting.
 (Angel and I discuss this in detail in the “Adversity” chapter of 1,000 Little Things Happy, Successful People Do Differently.)